 I began teaching private citizens the police techniques at my own course in 1999.
 By making the exercises 24 feet, rather than the standard 18 feet the police courses use, I was able to teach the citizen’s the techniques without having to fear dropping their motorcycles.
 I also started writing a Tips, Tricks and Techniques article for Full Throttle Magazine and began receiving correspondence from all over the country from people wanting to attend my classes.
 Since this wasn’t possible to teach everyone, everywhere, I decided to make a video.

 I am the maker of the best selling motorcycle video in the world.
 I write safety columns in three motorcycle magazines.
 I create and produce Safety clip segments for public television, featured on Born to Ride TV and SpeedTv.
-My Rider Classes have expanded to ten successful Ride Like a Pro training franchise locations across the U.S.; all owned and operated by Motor Officer Instructors.
-I have demonstrated over 3,000 Motorcycle Safety seminars in the past 10 years all over the Country; all the while, I still work part time as a Deputy Sheriff.
+My Rider Classes have expanded to 15 successful Ride Like a Pro training franchise locations across the U.S.; all owned and operated by Motor Officer Instructors or civilian instructors that have completed the motor officer instructor training course.
+I have demonstrated over 3,000 Motorcycle Safety seminars in the past 15 years all over the Country; all the while, I still worked part time as a Deputy Sheriff, I am now retired.

 My Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years.
 This course is based on low speed motorcycle handling techniques.
-The average speed on the course is approximately 10mph.
-The reason low speed motorcycle training is important is driving below 20mph there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.
-Learning the 3 Motor Officer techniques prevents this from happening.
+The average speed on the course is approximately 10 to 12 mph.
+The reason low speed motorcycle training is important is driving below 20 mph there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.
+Learning the three Motor Officer techniques prevents this from happening.
 Because most motorcycle crashes occur on the street below 20 mph, low speed handling is of the utmost importance.
 I base my course on my Police training and it will have your confidence and skills improving 100% before my four hour class is complete.

 Police Motor Officers are the top 2% of riders in America.
 They are able to handle 800 lb. motorcycles with the ease of a child’s toy.
 What do Police Motor Officers know about riding that you don’t?
 Simply put, these officers know three techniques.
 Just three.
 These techniques allow anyone regardless of their size or strength to handle even the biggest, heaviest, motorcycle with ease and confidence.